voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part1.md

 to find it locked.
 The skittering was getting closer.
 Rhineholt leaned against the glass and peered down, allowing him to use magic fingers on the push bar on the other side of the door.
-After a few minutes of intense concentration, the door suddenly swung open, bloodying Rhineholt's nose and knocking him backwards into Ronan (that poor guy).
+After a few minutes of intense concentration, the door suddenly swung open, bloodying Rhineholt's nose and knocking him backwards into Ronin (that poor guy).
 There was a moment of ominous silence followed by a loud skittering and the sound of alarms.

 The team bolted through the open door, letting it slam shut behind them.
 The area before